-Revocable endowment includes gifts that require that the total donation be invested and only the income made available for program operations.
+A revocable endowment includes gifts that require that the total donation be invested and only the income made available for program operations.
 The original donation total may be due back to the donor at the end of the term.
-The balance as of December 31, 2021 and 2020 was \$3,250,000.
+The balance as of December 31, 2022 and 2021 was \$3,250,000.